-Salt & Straw, 4 Portland locations, California, Seattle, and Miami(?!)
+Salt & Straw, 4 Portland locations, California, Seattle, Miami, and Vegas

 Macarons, Pix Patisserie, $36 a dozen

 5. Handmade jewelry

 Jewelry can be a tricky gift category.
 But handmade jewelry is a great way to find a unique option – and it doesn’t have to be expensive.
 Especially for sisters, aunts and moms.
 If you’re unsure of what to choose, a gift card for locally made jewelry is also a good option.